Kilauea's Wrath Threatens Power Plant — And Hawaii's Most Powerful Industry

 Now that Kilauea's activity has dramatically escalated, however, local businesses have seen their income diminish in seemingly equal proportion.

-"We have a family to support so we hope that the national park will reopen again soon," one small business owner told Reuters, "otherwise this could have a serious impact on our life."
+"We have a family to support so we hope that the national park will reopen again soon," one small-business owner told Reuters, "otherwise this could have a serious impact on our life."